-Given topic uncovers how to configure Handler in order to achieve maximal performance characteristics and lowest processing latency.
+The given topic uncovers how to configure the Handler in order to achieve maximal performance characteristics and lowest processing latency.

-Under normal conditions Handler logs important events and market data transmitted by MDP into log file.
-As far as logging entries represent textual information, binary data like incoming market data packets are encoded using base64-encoding before stored in log.
-That adds extra time into processing cycle.
-Finally, if Logger implementation stores its data into a file, that may be a relatively slow operation.
+Under normal conditions, the Handler logs important events and market data transmitted by MDP into a log file.
+As far as logging entries represent textual information, binary data like incoming market data packets are encoded using base64-encoding before stored in a log.
+That adds extra time to a processing cycle.
+Finally, if the Logger implementation stores its data into a file, that may be a relatively slow operation.

-To eliminate slowdowns caused by flushing data to filesystem and/or extra encoding operations, logging can be disabled by binding instance of OnixS::CME::MDH::NullLogger to the Handler.
-In such case log events are not constructed by the Handler and nothing is logged at all.
+If the users want to eliminate slowdowns caused by flushing data to filesystem and/or extra encoding operations, they can disable logging by binding instance of the OnixS::CME::MDH::NullLogger class to the Handler.
+In such case log events are not constructed by the Handler, and nothing is logged at all.

-In addition to ability to manipulate thread affinity for working threads of Feed Engine, it also provides a set of events triggered by working threads at the beginning of processing and before ending processing loop.
-See Feed Engine Events for more information.
+In addition to establishing affinity for working threads, the OnixS::CME::MDH::FeedEngineThreads also provides a set of events triggered by working threads at the beginning of the master loop and before ending a processing loop.
+See Multi-threaded Processing for more information.

-With help of working threads events, it's possible to perform more advanced threads turning like updating thread priority:
+With the help of working thread events, it is possible to perform more advanced thread turning like updating thread priority:

-Under normal conditions, Handler effectively utilizes internal structures used to keep incoming market data.
-Packets and FIX messages are re-used once contained data is processed by Handler.
+Under normal conditions, the Handler effectively utilizes internal structures used to keep incoming market data.
+Packets and messages are re-used once the Handler processes the contained data.
 Therefore, no data is allocated during real-time market data processing.

-However, data may be copied within callbacks Handler invokes as listeners to various market data events.
-Thus, when book is copied, that invokes memory allocation and thus has negative effect onto performance and latency.
-To improve the results, copying should be minimized or strategies with preallocation should be used.
+However, data may be copied within callbacks, which the Handler invokes as listeners for various market data events.
+Thus, when a book is copied, that assumes memory allocation and thus harms performance and latency.
+Copying should be minimized.
+Alternatively, strategies with preallocation should be used to improve the results.

-For example, book snapshots can be constructed of certain capacity capable to store particular number of price levels.
-Constructing book snapshots with initial capacity sufficient to hold books of maximal possible depth will eliminate reallocations.
+For example, book snapshots can be constructed of a particular capacity capable of storing a particular number of price levels.
+Constructing book snapshots with an initial capacity, sufficient to hold books of maximal possible depth eliminates reallocations.